-We value and acknowledge all Aboriginal and Torres Strait Islander people and the traditional custodians of the land who created the first footprints on the land where our preschool currently operates.
+We value and acknowledge Aboriginal and Torres Strait Islander people, their culture, their traditions and their caring custodianship of the land.
+We pay our respects to the Gayamaygal who first walked this land where our preschool is situated.

 Our Curriculum embraces the Early Years Learning Framework which works to ensure that all of our ‘children have the best start in life to create a better future for themselves and for the nation’ (EYLF).
 Children are viewed as capable and competent and as individuals who draw upon their own family culture to actively pursue their own learning.

 We believe in implementing practices that facilitate secure and respectful relationships.
 We aim to provide a home-like environment that is safe, caring, well-balanced and stimulating.
 Each child is assisted in the development of their identity through ‘Belonging, Being and Becoming’.

 ‘Belonging’ means helping children build connections with their peers, familiar adults and their environment.
 This is achieved by fostering attachments, facilitating positive learning dispositions, and ‘bridging the gap’ between Preschool and the home environment.
 When we refer to ‘dispositions’, we mean our commitment to encouraging values such as respecting others, showing empathy and developing an individual’s confidence so children develop the expectation that they will learn and succeed.

 ‘Being’ involves getting to know ourselves, building relationships, accepting others and valuing being heard.
 We therefore identify children’s interests and strengths and celebrate them in meaningful ways with the intention of providing time for exploration, decision making and independent learning.